17 THINGS I WISH I KNEW BEFORE LIVING IN CHINA

 7. PRINT OUT YOUR HOTEL ADDRESS IN CHINESE

-If you are coming to China to teach with EF, you’ll probably get picked up at the airport.
-If you are not coming with EF, or for some reason, a driver isn’t there to pick you up, make sure you know your hotel’s address.
+If you are coming to China to teach with English 1, you’ll probably get picked up at the airport.
+If you are not coming with English 1, or for some reason, a driver isn’t there to pick you up, make sure you know your hotel’s address.
 Taxi drivers at the airport don’t always speak English so providing the Chinese address keeps things simple.
 Remember, keep the receipt as you may be able to claim the taxi fare back.

 8. CHINESE FOOD ISN’T LIKE HOME (IT’S BETTER)